mvonherrmann-bit/mvonherrmann-bit.github.io/index.md

 ### Geospatial Analysis

-[Urban Quality of Life: An Assessment of San Bernardino County![image] ](/sample_page)
+[Urban Quality of Life: An Assessment of San Bernardino County!
+](/sample_page)